Tereza Mihalíková

 Tereza Mihalíková (/sk/; born 2 June 1998) is a Slovak tennis player.
-She has a career-high doubles ranking of world No. 27 by the WTA, reached on 23 June 2025.
+She has a career-high doubles ranking of No. 21 by the WTA, achieved on 16 February 2026.

-She has won two doubles titles on the WTA Tour and three WTA Challenger doubles titles, along with eight singles and 19 doubles titles on the ITF Circuit.
+Mihalíková has won three doubles titles on the WTA Tour and three WTA Challenger doubles titles, along with eight singles and 19 doubles titles on the ITF Circuit.

-Mihalíková was very successful as a junior.
-As a former junior No. 4, she won the Australian Open in both events.
-First, in 2015, she won the girls' singles event, after defeating Katie Swan in the final.
-Her doubles title came a year later, when, alongside Anna Kalinskaya, she defeated Dayana Yastremska and Anastasia Zarycká.
-She is also three time Grand Slam finalist in doubles: 2014 US Open and Australian Open and Wimbledon in 2015.
+She was a successful junior, a former junior No. 4, and won the Australian Open in both events.
+First, in 2015, she won the girls' singles event by defeating Katie Swan in the final.
+Her doubles title came a year later, when, alongside Anna Kalinskaya, they finally defeated Dayana Yastremska and Anastasia Zarycká.
+She is also a three time major finalist in doubles: 2014 US Open and Australian Open and Wimbledon in 2015.

 While still playing mostly in tournaments of the ITF Circuit in singles, she had her breakthrough in doubles by winning her first career title in 2021 and debuting in the top 100.

 Career

-Mihalíková as a junior at the 2015 US Open.
+Mihalíková in the junior tournament of the 2015 US Open.